smartface/sf-extension-utils/doc/biometricLogin.md

 ### BiometricLogin.FIELDS : <code>Object</code>
 Fields that use Data variables to store contents, consider those as reserved keys.
+The module uses Data on smartface, so calling [removeAllVariables](http://ref.smartface.io/#!/api/Data-method-removeAllVariables) will break the save functionalities.
 Data will be written encrypted.

 **Kind**: static typedef of [<code>BiometricLogin</code>](#module_BiometricLogin)